 Year: 2011

-Actually, the subject line only really works if you are Jonathon Ross.
 Anyway, I didn’t mention in my earlier post that my book-buying started in Waterstones.
-I came across it in the hour before we had lunch, and I thought I would see what their…
+I came across it in the hour before we had lunch, and I thought I would see what their SF shelves were like.

 This time, we thought we would try something different, and meet half-way between Market Deeping and East London, in Cambridge.

-Last year, I was so impressed with the movie Shutter Island that I bought the original novel, which is how I discovered Dennis Lehane.
-I have just finished The Given Day, and although I have been lax about posting about books lately, I enjoyed it…
+I have just finished The Given Day, and although I have been lax about posting about books lately, I enjoyed it so much that I just had to share.

 [Spoilers follow]

-Interesting to hear the deputy prime minister, Nick Clegg, on the Today programme this morning.
-Not that much information was imparted that was of interest, but more the manner in which he spoke: a) Wherever possible, in answering a questions, mention how it’s all Labour’s…
+Not that much information was imparted that was of interest, but more the manner in which he spoke: